The Luciferian Social Contract

 "Aren't you normalizing corruption?"

-We’re normalizing visibility.
+We're normalizing visibility.
 Hidden corruption collapses systems.
-Visible, bounded corruption sustains them: it feeds data and pays for its footprint.
+Visible, bounded corruption sustains them.
+It feeds data and pays for its footprint.

 "Won't people game the floor?"